 *Listen/Read Beakuency interview with Ben about their Kestrel Nest Box Project here.

-MF: Another thing that I wanted to ask you was [about] the mowing practice here at Ooms.
+MF: Another thing I wanted to ask you was about the mowing practices here at Ooms that help grassland breeding birds.

-And delaying mowing to August 15, for farmers, what's left in the field isn't very good quality feed for livestock.
+Delaying mowing to August 15, for farmers, what’s left in the field isn’t very good quality feed for livestock.
 So there is a program called the Bobolink Project.
-It's not available here in New York yet, but basically what it does is it allows farmers to delay their mowing by paying them to not mow.
-And then they can use that to buy hay from maybe a field that wouldn't be good grassland bird habitat.
-Because not every field is good grassland bird habitat either.
-They need at least 10 to 15 acres, depending on the species.
-Bobolinks, my understanding, if I'm remembering correctly, is they need smaller.
-They can utilize smaller fields, like 10 to 15 acre fields.
+What it does is it allows farmers to delay their mowing by paying them to not mow.
+And then, they can use that to buy hay from a field that wouldn’t be good grassland bird habitat.
+Because not every field is a good grassland bird habitat, either, depending on the species.
+Bobolinks, if I’m remembering correctly, they can utilize smaller fields, like 10 to 15 acre fields.
 Some of the other birds, like the Meadowlark, need 20 to 25 acre fields.
-And I think there's other ones that even require bigger fields.
-And the thinking is if you know the bigger the field, you're going to accommodate more variety of grassland birds.
-So what we've done here is, like I said, we've broken it into three different zones and we hire somebody to come and mow those.
-Typically after, we actually wait, usually till about September 1st to make sure that everybody's gotten out and is able to migrate.
+I think there’s others that even require bigger fields.
+So the bigger the field, the more variety of grassland birds it would accommodate.
+So what we’ve done here is, like I said, we’ve broken it into three different zones, and we hire somebody to come and mow those.
+Typically, we wait, usually till about September 1st, to make sure that everybody’s gotten out and is able to migrate.

-MF: It's kind of easy to vilify other people.
-And there's so much of that conversation out there.
-[But] it's never that simple.
-People often have good reasons to [do] what they need to do.
-People may not want to do it sometimes even, but they feel like they have to.
-And really just to come up with a solution as to like, well, how about this?
-Like, maybe you can do this little part or that little part.
-And Columbia Land Conservancy made that change also.
-Not just asking dog owners or other people to change [their] behavior, but you change your own operation to basically do better for the environment of the wildlife.
+MF: It's easy to vilify others, and there’s enough of that out there.
+But it’s never that simple.
+People often have reasons to do what they do.
+People may not even want to do it sometimes, maybe they think they have to.
+It’s best if we each can take this little part or that little part to resolve problems.
+The Columbia Land Conservancy made that change, also.
+Not just asking dog owners to change their behavior, but you’ve changed your own operation to do better for the wildlife habitat.

 HB: Totally.
 And we're constantly learning.
 And that's the thing here is, like I said, we think what we're doing is, it's based on science, but that's only part of it because we want to make sure that the grass that's growing is the best type of grass for the birds.
 And so I think it's … I'm sorry, there's a chipmunk behind you.
 Just like having the best time ever. [laughs]